Pure, natural, active, botanical oils.

-Source: The oil is yielded from the seed and gives about 30% its weight in oil.
-However its important not to confuse oil used on the body with sunflower cooking oils!
+Source: The oil is yielded from the seed and gives about 30% of its weight in oil.

 Properties: Some seeds are high in Oleic acid and others in Linoleic.

-Benefits: One of nature’s most useful plants, Sunflower oil can be very beneficial in skin care as it resembles human sebum and is a neutral oil, in the sense that it mirrors the skins lipids.
-It makes a good oil to dilute more expensive materials.
-It’s a great natural oil that works well when added to a body oil formula, as it has quite a drying affect on the skin.
+Benefits: One of nature’s most useful plants, Sunflower oil can be very beneficial in skincare as it resembles human sebum and is a neutral oil, in the sense that it mirrors the skin’s lipids.
+It’s a great natural oil that works well when added to a body oil formula, as it has quite a drying effect on the skin.
 We love to include this oil in miracle cleanse – our cleansing oil that protects the skin as it cleanses. helping to keep an impaired skin intact.